jwsternthal/jwsternthal.github.io/index.md

 Computer and Office Technology.

 At the Mercer County Career Center, I studied the Computer and Office Technology course.
 In this course, I gained the skills necessary to be a successful administrative assistant.

+#Clubs and Organizations

+**Youngstown Penguin Hackers, Fall 2015 to Present**

+I am part of the Youngstown Penguin Hackers.
+I am an event organizer for the Penguin Hackers, and I help organize the carpools that we host for the events that we attend.

+I was a founding member for the Penguin Hackers, and I was the co-treasurer for the Fall 2015 and Spring 2016 semesters.

+**Youngstown State University Amateur Radio Club, Fall 2017 to Present**

+I am part of the the Youngstown State University Amateur Radio Club.
+I just became an amateur radio operator, so I haven't done much yet with the club, however I was part of the AARL school club round up for the Spring semester of 2018, and made contact with stations in North and South Carolinas.